-Section 2.1 Your medical benefits and costs as a member of the plan
+Section 2.1 Your medical benefits and costs as a member of the plan prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

 The Medical Benefits Chart on the following pages lists the services our plan covers and what you pay out-of-pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met: